 Sales is the first department to feel the pressure of revenue in these tough times.
 So an all-hands-on-deck situation isn’t always a farfetched idea, especially for growing businesses.

 In this case, it is easier to train inside salespersons on how to close clients, than to train outside salespersons on doing in-depth research and qualifying leads.

-Traditionally, outside salespersons are more impatient to get to results, and more likely to follow leads that may not be completely qualified.
+Traditionally, outside salespersons are more impatient to get results.
+They are also more likely to follow leads that may not be completely qualified.

-A few sessions on closing, some mock sessions to practice techniques and so on, are most likely enough to train a competent inside salesperson to handle the entire funnel.
+A few sessions on closing and some mock sessions to practice techniques train a competent inside salesperson to handle the entire funnel.

 3. They Understand the Importance of a Customer Relationship

 An inside sales team is used to working on customer relationships rather than just selling.
-They look at their role in sales as the first step to drawing in the customer, and since they spend so much time understanding the customer, they are able to create a rapport.
+They look at their role in sales as the first step to drawing in the customer.
+Since they spend so much time understanding the customer, they are able to create a rapport.

 More importantly, they understand the impact of creating that rapport on the end sale.

-In this day and age, when consumers can be the first and last word in a company’s success, an inside sales team takes the time to do the little things that build a relationship with customers.
+In this day and age, consumers are the results of a company’s success.
+So, an inside sales team takes the time to do the little things that build a relationship with customers.

-This impacts not only the end sale but the churn rate – customers that feel more nurtured and understood by a company are more likely to stick around.
+This impacts the end sale and the churn rate.
+Customers that feel more nurtured and understood by a company are more likely to stick around.